idekerlab/pyNBS/README.md

 Note:
 - Lifelines is not availble on Anaconda.
 It can be installed via ```pip```.
 See [Linefiles documentation](https://lifelines.readthedocs.io/en/latest/) for details.
-- In Pandas v0.20.0+, the ```.ix```indexer has be deprecated.
+- In Pandas v0.20.0+, the ```.ix```indexer has been deprecated.
 There may be warning regarding this issue, yet the function still works.

 ### Installation
 1. Clone the repository